NancyBolduc/folio-analytics/sql/report_queries/acrl/collections_expenditures/README.md

 ## Status <a name="status"></a>
 The ACRL Collection Expenditures comprises three different queries -- ACRL Collection Expenditures A, B & C. The different use for each query is described in this document under ‘Purpose’.
-As of 03/03/2021, these queries are in development.
+As of 03/19/2021, these queries are in testing status.
 <p>

 ## Purpose <a name="purpose"></a>